clintjedwards/gofer/gofer/docs/src/rfd.typ

 can serve as the storage layer to be mounted automagically.
 The problem with this is it’s a bit too restrictive.
 Part of product design is not surprising your users with weird implementations of ideas that are consistent everywhere else.
 The prospect of maintaining a special container that is the only way to receive this functionality didn’t seem like good design.
+Additionally, it turns out that network storage solutions are #link("https://www.tritondatacenter.com/blog/network-storage-in-the-cloud-delicious-but-deadly", "just really hard").

 === Then I decided none of that will work

 Like the solution to modularity I decided to put a little more work on the user side to avoid headache on the ops side of things.
 The final solution was leaving the container layer alone and instead implementing a caching mechanism a little higher up the stack.
-On every run of a pipeline Gofer injects an environment variable called `GOFER_API_KEY` into each run(An opt-in feature for each pipeline).
+On every run of a pipeline the user can elect to have Gofer inject an environment variable called
+`GOFER_API_KEY` into each run(An opt-in feature for each pipeline).
 This key gives a 'pipeline run' access to the Gofer API.

 This enables users to handle caching on their own using the Gofer CLI and Gofer’s object store.
 The user is meant to use